•

 Submissions

-The deadline for submission to the special issue is August 31, 2025.
+The deadline for submission to the special issue is June 30, 2026.
 Please note in your cover letter that your submission is intended for consideration for inclusion in this special issue.
 Submissions must be made via the journal submission portal.
-We will consider articles for all sections of the journal: News and Editorials, Education, Clinical Review, Case Reports, Research and Humanities.
-See the Author Guidelines to ensure your submission meets the journal’s standards for different article types.
-Questions and pre-submission inquiries can be sent to the managing editor, Graig Donini at Graig.Donini@HCAhealthcare.com.
+We welcome contributions to all sections of the journal including News and Editorials, Education, Clinical Review, Case Reports, Research, and Humanities.
+Before submitting, please consult the Author Guidelines to ensure your submission meets the journal’s standards for the selected article types.
+The HCA Healthcare Journal of Medicine charges no author processing fees for accepted manuscripts.
+Questions and pre-submission inquiries can be sent to the managing editor, Graig Donini, at Graig.Donini@HCAhealthcare.com.

 Peer Review